House set to vote on 'Kate's Law'

 The bills, "Kate's Law" and the No Sanctuary for Criminals Act, would install harsher penalties for repeat illegal entry to the US, and expand US law on sanctuary cities to pressure localities to cooperate with federal immigration enforcement.

-But its unlikely either would have enough votes to pass the Senate, which struggled with Kate's Law last year.
+But it's unlikely either would have enough votes to pass the Senate, which struggled with Kate's Law last year.

 Immigration and civil liberties advocates have also come out swinging against the bills, saying they bolster a "deportation force" and anti-immigrant agenda from the Trump administration.